 Strangers to SMSF property investment will be happy to see the range of benefits from using an SMSF to invest in property.
-If you use super to buy an investment property you’ll see a few positives (there is no guarantee this applies to everyone – consult your financial adviser before setting up or investing with an SMSF):
+If you use super to buy an investment property you could potentially see a few positives (there is no guarantee this applies to everyone – consult your financial adviser before setting up or investing with an SMSF):

 Capital Gains Tax (CGT) is most likely capped at 10 per cent for real estate purchased in an SMSF, and reduces to zero per cent in certain circumstances.

 Also, interest that your loan accrues is tax deductible for your SMSF.
 This can help reduce your SMSFs tax obligations.